 Both platforms have native integrations for popular marketplaces such as Amazon, eBay, and Facebook.
 3rd party applications make it easier to add many more such as Etsy or Walmart.
-BigCommerce recently partnered with Walmart to offer an easy integration.
+BigCommerce recently partnered with TikTok and Walmart to offer easy integrations.

 BigCommerce also recently acquired Feedonomics which will soon add a lot more native global options, making it easier for store owners to sell on marketplaces worldwide.

 Store owners on either may find marketplaces to be easier to manage via software designed for this purpose.
 Such software often comes with added flexibility to customize listings and optimize for each platform’s specific needs.

 Both platforms offer abandoned cart emails.
 Shopify now has a basic marketing email platform built-in that is free up to 2500 subscribers.
 On BigCommerce you’ll need to use a 3rd party but several offer free levels to get new stores up and running.

 However, store owners who are serious about email marketing should absolutely use an email marketing software.
 Email can drive up your revenue 20-40% and thus a little extra investment here is warranted.

 BigCommerce wins here with more native features that support your search visibility efforts.
 One big advantage – On BigCommerce you can choose your URL structure.
 This can be super valuable to stores migrating from another platform who wish to retain their existing URLs to minimize any drop in SEO due to the migration.